-I thought we’d go to Yosemite National Park today, because it’s a pretty incredible place.
-Like many Australians, we didn’t really know where to start in planning our visit to the park, and a lot of information we found online seemed to be more geared towards Americans, so here are some tips that I hope will help others make the most of their first visit to this gorgeous place.
+Like many Australians, we didn’t really know where to start in planning our visit to Yosemite National Park.
+A lot of information we found online seemed to be more geared towards Americans, so here are some tips that I hope will help other international visitors make the most of their first visit to this gorgeous place.

 HOW DO I GET THERE?